splunk/public-o11y-docs/get-started/scenarios/splunk-integration-scenario1.rst

 .. _splunk-integration-scenario1:

 *******************************************************************************************************************
-Scenario: Kai troubleshoots a problem faster with Splunk IT Service Intelligence and Splunk Observability Cloud
+Scenario: Kai troubleshoots faster with Splunk IT Service Intelligence and Splunk Observability Cloud
 *******************************************************************************************************************

 .. meta::
    :description: This scenario describers how users can use Splunk ITSI and Splunk Observability Cloud together to drill down faster on problems and reduce mean time to resolution.

-Buttercup Games, a fictitious company that runs an e-commerce site to sell its games online, is suddenly experiencing degraded revenue in online sales.
+Buttercup Games, a fictitious company that runs an e-commerce site, Online Boutique, to sell its wares, is suddenly experiencing degraded revenue in online sales.
 Kai, a site reliability engineer at Buttercup Games, uses Splunk IT Service Intelligence and Splunk Observability Cloud together to accelerate troubleshooting.

 To troubleshoot the problem, Kai takes the following actions: